Supernote

 Leviathan Wakes

-I don’t remember what was the last time I couldn’t stop reading a book.
-Fortunately, when I was reading Leviathan Wakes, the first book in The Expanse series, it was comforting to know that I would be able to keep enjoying more stories set in that universe.
+I don’t remember the last time I couldn’t stop reading a book.
+Better yet, when I was reading Leviathan Wakes, the first book in The Expanse series, it was comforting to know that I would be able to keep enjoying more stories set in that universe.

 I developed a more in-depth understanding of the characters, and the most delightful aspect of this was that it occurred naturally as I was enveloped in the adventure narrative.
 It’s time to find out if the next books are as good as this one.
 However, if you like the TV show, you should probably read at least this first book.